lucasf-wso2/integration-samples/ballerina-integrator/hr-ai-chat-agent/README.md

 This AI-powered chat agent provides assistance with HR-related inquiries by referencing company-specific HR policies.
 It ensures employees can easily access relevant policy information in a conversational manner.

-This implementation utilizes Pinecone as the vector database and OpenAI for embeddings model.
-Data is processed and ingested into the vector store using Devant’s RAG data ingestion feature, which streamlines the management and structuring of unstructured documents for Retrieval-Augmented Generation (RAG).
+This implementation utilizes Pinecone as the vector database and MistralAI for embeddings and chat completion.
+Data is processed and ingested into the vector store using Devant's RAG data ingestion feature, which streamlines the management and structuring of unstructured documents for Retrieval-Augmented Generation (RAG).

 ## Usage Instructions

-To integrate your company's HR policies, simply use Devant’s ingestion tools to feed them into the Pinecone vector store.
+To integrate your company's HR policies, simply use Devant's ingestion tools to feed them into the Pinecone vector store.

 ## Ingest HR Policies data to the vector store